BITSS/WorldBankApril2016/README.md

 ## Virtual Machine & internal Bank machine environment setup
 ### VM
-Our strict preference is for the participants to install the software on personal or WBG machines for the hands-on exercises.
+**_Our strict preference is for the participants to install the software on personal or WBG machines_** for the hands-on exercises.
 However, in case you have some issues with installation, on-site registered participants are granted an access to VM via their WBG laptop.
 We will provide the name of the terminal server on the day of the workshop.
+Please note that the VM will not be able to support all the participants.
 ### Git and GitHub Desktop
 We have seen some errors using Git/GitHub Desktop from the Bank machines.
 If you run into SSL certificate error, run the following command:
 ```